EEC174-Fall24/MiniProjectA1-Kartik/README.md

 ![kartik_prelab.png](kartik_prelab.png)

-Please make sure to push `PreLab.ipynb` before lab starts on Nov 3.
+Please make sure to push `PreLab.ipynb` before lab starts.
+*Update*: PreLab is no longer due before lab but is a part of A1! :)

 ## YOLO Tutorial